Call this direct line and speak with Rob immediately: (801) 363-8500

-If you suffered serious or permanent injuries because of a botched surgery, or a loved one died a surgical error or post-surgical problems… you may feel plagued by doubts about whether medical negligence contributed to the tragedy.
+If you suffered severe or permanent injuries because of a botched surgery, or a loved one died a surgical error or post-surgical problems… you may feel plagued by doubts about whether medical negligence contributed to the tragedy.
 You want answers.

-At the Salt Lake City law office of Rasmussen & Miner our medical malpractice attorneys have been helping injured people find answers—and financial compensation—for more than 20 years.
+At the Salt Lake City law office of Rasmussen & Miner, our medical malpractice attorneys have been helping injured people find answers—and financial compensation—for more than 20 years.
 Allow us to help you.
 Contact us for a free initial consultation.

 Why You Need an Experienced Legal Advocate for Surgical Medical Malpractice Cases

-Examples of surgical error cases we have handled and do handle, include:
+Examples of surgical error cases we have handled and do handle include:

 - Penile implant surgery that should not have occurred because of a pre-existing condition with vascular insufficiency;